 Health Benefits of Milk Thistle Tea

-Drinking milk thistle tea is particularly effective for people suffering from diabetes, cancer, indigestion, inflammatory conditions, arthritis, high cholesterol, hypertension, anxiety, obesity, cirrhosis, liver disease, constipation, bloating, cramping and high toxicity levels.
-These powerful effects are due to the presence of sylmarin, the active ingredient, as well as other antioxidants, vitamins and minerals.
+Drinking milk thistle tea is particularly effective for people suffering from diabetes, indigestion, arthritis, anxiety, and obesity.
+These powerful effects are due to the presence of silymarin, the active ingredient, as well as other , vitamins, and minerals.

-Weight Loss: Many weight loss specialists recommend milk thistle tea for people who are trying to lose weight.
-It can stimulate the metabolism and suppress the appetite, increasing passive fat-burning and helping people resist snacking between meals.
+Many weight loss specialists recommend milk thistle tea for people trying to lose weight.
+It can stimulate the metabolism and suppress the appetite, increasing passive fat-burning and helping people resist snacking in between the meals.

-Digestive Issues: If you suffer from constipation, bloating, cramping, constipation or excess flatulence, milk thistle tea can optimize your digestive system, relieve the inflammation in the gut tissues, and ensure that proper nutrient uptake is taking place.
-While the side effects of drinking milk thistle tea can increase stomach upset, this is not common.
+If you suffer from constipation, bloating, cramping, or excess flatulence, milk thistle tea can optimize your digestive system, relieve inflammation in the gut tissues, and ensure that proper nutrient uptake is taking place.

-By improving the health and function of the liver, in addition to being a diuretic substance, milk thistle tea is excellent at cleansing the body and reducing strain on the renal and lymphatic systems.
-Increasing urination can aid kidney and bladder health, and eliminate excess toxins, fats, salts and water from the body.
+By improving the health and function of the liver, in addition to being a diuretic substance, milk thistle tea is excellent for cleansing the body and reducing strain on the renal and lymphatic systems.
+Increasing urination can aid kidney and bladder health, and eliminate excess toxins, fats, salts, and water from the body.

-Chronic Disease: The flavonoids and other antioxidants found in this tea are able to counter oxidative stress and the activity of free radicals in the body, which are responsible for chronic disease, cellular mutation and apoptosis.
-High antioxidant levels improve the health of the entire body, and can even slow down the aging process!
+The flavonoids and other antioxidants found in this tea are able to counter oxidative stress and the activity of free radicals in the body, which are responsible for chronic diseases, cellular mutation, and apoptosis.
+High antioxidant levels improve the health of the entire body and can even slow down the aging process!

-Preparing milk thistle tea can be done in a number of ways, either as a pure tea, or in combination with other herbal teas and ingredients.
+Preparing milk thistle tea can be done in a number of ways, either as a pure tea or in combination with other herbal teas and ingredients.
 The taste of milk thistle tea can be unpleasant to some people, so sweeteners or herbal combinations are quite popular.
-To begin with, you should decide whether to use milk thistle extract or actual powdered milk thistle seeds.
-If you use the extract, you only need to add 20 drops to a cup of hot water.
-It is recommended to drink this tea before meals to aid digestion.

 Milk Thistle Tea Recipe